-Join us in #ForTheLoveOfLIVE
+Join Us #ForTheLoveOfLIVE

 We know how much live music means to you and we encourage you to join us and add your voice to support your favourite artists, local venues, friends, families and neighbours working in the live music industry.
 Make some noise!